taun/taun.github.io/_posts/2016-10-08-the-tech-below-the-surface.markdown

 Part of the fun in creating a fractal is trying to figure out how it grows.
 I added the ability for the rendering engine to walk the tree of rendering operations from 0% to 100%.
 I then added timer dispatched rendering operations from 0% to 100% and now you have a great fractal Playback feature.
 The rendering percent is also tied to a slider control so the user has interactive control of the rendering percent allowing them to scrub up and down around a particularly interesting fractal rendering point.

 Integrating ReplayKit allows the user to share their fractal playback as a video.
 They can easily show the fractal growth of a tree or fern.
 In the future, it would be nice to allow the user to also show videos of changing other fractal features such as angles.
 ## UIDocument CoreData & iCloud

 Initially, the fractals were all stored in a single CoreData database.
 This caused many usability issues before I finally realized the fractals were really just documents and needed to be treated as such.
 Changing to UIDocument with NSFilewrapper storage of the fractal definition and thumbnail made much more sense, was easier to implement, was much more robust and was a surprisingly easy transition from CoreData.
 I no longer had CoreData context and query code polluting the object manipulation code.
 This also made the multi-threading much easier.

-Again if the user has iCloud enabled for FractalScapes, all of the fractals will be stored in their iCloud account and seamlessly synchronized between all their iOS devices.
+Again if the user has *iCloud enabled* for FractalScapes, all of the fractals will be stored in their iCloud account and seamlessly synchronized between all their iOS devices.
 The user can create and edit a fractal on their iPad then later show friends the same fractal on the iPhone and make minor edits.
 They could make major edits but due to screen size, it is much easier to edit fractals on an iPad.

 Thanks to using UIDocument, it will be easy to share fractal definitions with other platforms such as the Mac.

 ## CloudKit

-FractalScapes uses public container in it's CloudKit account to enable users to share fractals.
+FractalScapes uses a public container in it's CloudKit account to enable users to share fractals.
 Anyone with iCloud enabled can share their fractal to the public CloudKit store.
 FractalScapes has a Fractals CloudKit browser to enable users to find interesting fractals, download the fractal and start editing it.

 In the future, I would like to add user ratings, rankings and sorting to the CloudKit implementation.
 Maybe even user comments.